 - Bowen Wong, Yuka Kubota, Richard Sun, and Baggio Ma: Canada-Asia Trade after the TPP: The group researched the key benefits and drawbacks of the Trans-Pacific Partnership (TPP), with specific attention to implications for Canada.
 The group also monitored the status of the TPP in real time, necessitating a comparison with the pros and cons of the Regional Economic Comprehensive Partnership (RCEP).
 They created an interactive website as their final deliverable.

 - Morné Thompson and Rosalie Hirst: Education and Ethics in Japan: This group researched the right to education in Japan based on the Universal Declaration of Human Rights, and specifically examined the issue of history textbooks in Japan.
-They produced a compilation of examples and questions on how seemingly minor changes in wording can alter the interpretation of an historical event.
-(PPT, compilation)
+They produced a compilation of examples and questions on how seemingly minor changes in wording can alter the interpretation of an historical event. (compilation)